Mohammad-Kolivand/Mohammad-Kolivand/README.md

 ---

-## 👨‍💻 About Me
+👨‍💻 About Me

-- 🎓 Computer Science Graduate
+🎓 Computer Science Graduate (Associate & Bachelor's Degree in Software Engineering)
-- 💻 Junior Frontend Developer (React)
+💻 Junior Frontend Developer (React)
-- ⚡ Focused on responsive & clean UI
+⚡ Focused on building responsive, clean, and user-friendly UI
-- 📚 Always learning and improving
+📚 Always learning and improving my skills in modern web technologies
+🤝 Team player with strong collaboration mindset
+🔄 Flexible and adaptable in fast-changing environments
+💼 Committed and responsible in my work
+🚀 Passionate about creating efficient and scalable web applications
 ---

 ## ⚙️ Tech Stack